Tontonjo/proxmox_toolbox/README.md

 ```

 ### Updating host & remove subscription
+If you update your host directly within the system, the no subscibtion message may reappear when the file gets updated.
+In order to nerver see this again, you have to update Proxmox with one of the following options.
 The script will detect if no-enterprise source is configured, and if so, remove the subscription message. if you still encounter it after, clear your broswer cache.

 To start an update only, without menu or prompt: